Welsh Tax Acts etc. (Power to Modify) Act 2022

-The Welsh Tax Acts etc. (Power to Modify) Act 2022 (Deddf Deddfau Trethi Cymru etc. (Pŵer i Addasu) 2022) is an Act of Senedd Cymru which allows Welsh ministers to amend tax law using regulatory powers.
+The Welsh Tax Acts etc. (Power to Modify) Act 2022 (asc 2) (Deddf Deddfau Trethi Cymru etc. (Pŵer i Addasu) 2022) is an Act of Senedd Cymru which allows Welsh ministers to amend tax law using regulatory powers.
 The Tax Acts in question are the Tax Collection and Management (Wales) Act 2016, the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017, and the Landfill Disposals Tax (Wales) Act 2017.

 It was introduced by Rebecca Evans, the Finance and Local Government minister in the Welsh government, on 13 December 2021.
-It was passed by Senedd Cymru on 12 July 2022 and came into effect on 9 September 2022, the day after it received Royal Assent.
+It was passed by Senedd Cymru on 12 July 2022 and came into effect on 9 September 2022, the day after it received royal assent.

 Provisions

 Amending powers

-The Act allows Welsh ministers to amend the Welsh Tax Acts using regulatory powers for any of the following purposes:
+The act allows Welsh ministers to amend the Welsh Tax Acts using regulatory powers for any of the following purposes: